blurbdust/writeups/BSidesIA19/README.md

     Find the flag in the pcap.
     https://drive.google.com/open?id=1WTLG1R_RDxwXoVhgkbi8x16BBWg4dde_

 This one is also from the series of pcacps.
-I followed a TCP stream again and then tcp stream 0 is a suspiciously similar to morsecode.
+I followed a TCP stream again and then tcp stream 0 is a suspiciously similar to morse code.

 Using https://morsecode.scphillips.com/translator.html it is in fact morse code.